A new website has been launched to provide information about one of Boerne’s treasures – the 653- acre Cibolo Preserve.

-The property sits adjacent to the Cibolo Nature Center and is a separate entity.
+The property sits adjacent to the Cibolo Center for Conservation and is a separate entity.

 The website address is www.cibolopreserve.org.